-Point #1: There aren't many absolute "must dos" – it's your experience, so you decide.
+Important point: There aren't many absolute "must dos" – it's your experience, so you decide.
 That said, here are some standard procedures and hints.

 Start with the light whites and progress to the heavy reds; leave the sweeter ‘dessert’ wines to the end.
-Don't forget the ports and fruit wines (blueberry wine is a particular favorite of mine).
-And mead; wine made from honey (no, it is not as sweet as it sounds).
+Don't forget the ports and fruit wines (blueberry wine is a particular favorite of mine); and mead – wine made from honey (no, it is not as sweet as it sounds).
 Mead is the oldest known fermented beverage on earth.

 - Look at the wine against a close white surface to experience its color and clarity; whites and reds come in a variety of hues.
 You’ll soon learn which ‘shades’ you prefer.